 - Living with chemotherapy

-You can ask your doctor or chemotherapy nurse to write down the names of the drugs you will have so you can look them up in our specific drug side effects section.
+You can ask your doctor or chemotherapy nurse to write down the names of the drugs you will have.
+Then you can look them up in our specific drug side effects section.
 There are pages there for all the most commonly used chemotherapy drugs.
-Each drug page has information about common, occasional, and rare side effects for that drug.

 You can phone the Cancer Research UK nurses on freephone 0808 800 4040, from 9am to 5pm, Monday to Friday.
 Our lung cancer organisations page gives details of people who can give information about lung cancer chemotherapy.
 Some organisations can put you in touch with a cancer support group.
 Our lung cancer reading list has information about books and leaflets on lung cancer treatments.